 Endlessly Elated Branding

-Your website is your employee.
-For most of you it could be your first employee.
-So why do most businesses short change this oh-so important part of the business.
+Your website is an employee.
+For most of you, it could be the first employee people meet.
+So why do most businesses short change this oh-so-important part of the business?

-Lets put this in terms of an employee.
-The US minimum wage is currently $7.25 an hour.
+Let’s take your website, humanize it, and make it like a real employee.
+The US minimum wage is currently $7.25 an hour, July 8th, 2013.
 If this employee was only working part-time at 20 hours a week you’d be paying that employee $7,540 a year.
-If at full-time, at minimum wage, you’re looking at $15,080 each year.
-With good production, as a business, owner this is not a bad expense at all.
+If it’s a full-time employee, at minimum wage, you’re looking at $15,080 each year.
+With a good amount of production, as a business owner, this is not a bad expense at all.

 The industrial revolution brought us the 40 hour work week.
 The 24 hour work day was split into thirds – 8 hours for work, 8 hours for recreation and 8 hours for sleep.